Winning the Universal Lottery: God, the Multiverse and Fine Tuning

 In contrast, our universe reflects a state of lower entropy.
 This is evident in the formation of structured, organised entities like galaxies, solar systems, and stars.
 These cosmic structures formed through the pull of gravity, organising matter into complex patterns that seem to defy entropy’s increase.
 However, this organisation on a cosmic scale is consistent with the overall increase in entropy, according to the laws of thermodynamics.

-Exploring further, the early state of our universe, especially its mass and energy distribution, was characterised by low entropy.
+The early state of our universe, especially its mass and energy distribution, was characterised by low entropy.
 This crucial condition set the stage for the development of large-scale cosmic structures like galaxies over time.
 In a universe with high entropy, matter would likely either be too evenly dispersed or end up trapped within black holes, thus hindering the formation of galaxies and stars.
 Therefore, the presence of organised cosmic structures in our universe is a clear indication of its low-entropy origins.

-Sir Roger Penrose sought to determine the probability of our universe exhibiting the low-entropy, highly ordered arrangement of matter observed today.
+Sir Roger Penrose wanted to determine the probability of our universe having the low-entropy, highly ordered arrangement of matter observed today.
 He understood that by answering this question, he could gauge the fine-tuning of the initial arrangement of matter and energy at the beginning of the universe.
-Penrose concluded that the formation of a universe like ours, replete with highly ordered configurations of matter, necessitated an astoundingly improbable low-entropy set of initial conditions.
+Penrose concluded that the formation of a universe like ours, replete with highly ordered configurations of matter, required an astoundingly improbable low-entropy set of initial conditions.
 Penrose used principles from thermodynamics, general relativity, and cosmology to analyse the initial conditions of the universe.
 He considered the gravitational degrees of freedom related to the distribution of matter and energy at the beginning of the universe.
-By comparing the phase space volume corresponding to the observed low-entropy state to the total phase space volume of all possible configurations, Penrose could calculate the probability of our universe starting in the highly ordered, low-entropy state that it did.
+By comparing the phase space volume corresponding to the observed low-entropy state to the total phase space volume of all possible configurations, Penrose could estimate the probability of our universe starting in the highly ordered, low-entropy state that it did.
 Considering the vast range of potential entropy values for the early universe, he calculated that the likelihood of a universe possessing initial conditions conducive to life is 1 in 10^(10^123).[ii]
 That is 10 raised to the 10th power (or 10 billion) raised again to the 123rd power.
 That’s a big number.

-To put this figure into perspective, it is worth noting that physicists estimate the entire universe contains a mere 1080 elementary particles, an insignificant fraction of 10^(10^123).
+To put this figure into perspective, it is worth noting that physicists estimate the entire universe contains 1080 elementary particles, an insignificant fraction of 10^(10^123).
 Even if all matter in the universe were converted into paper, this would still be insufficient to print the number of zeros required to express this probability as a percentage.

 This probability quantifies the extraordinary precision of the fine-tuning of the universe’s initial conditions.
 In other words, Penrose’s calculated entropy suggests that, among the nearly infinite potential configurations of mass and energy at the universe’s beginning, only a minute fraction would lead to a universe resembling ours.